 For a lot of current and former military personnel, awareness of what natural skills have been honed and developed through years of service can be difficult.

 But what is little known, is that those skills can transfer to new career opportunities.
-Such skills can assist you in training to a new career, through our Recognition of Prior Learning (RPL) process.
+Such skills can assist you in training for a new career, through our Recognition of Prior Learning (RPL) process.
 Covering Army RPL, Navy RPL, Air Force RPL and Emergency Services RPL.

 These skills can include: